mgoblin/STC15lib/README.md

 * timer0_modeX_run_once_and_wait now have only one parameter uint_16 - timer ticks count
 * timer0_start and timer2_mode0_start now have only one parameter uint_16 - timer ticks count
 * timer0 and timer2 are modules now
-* TODO timer0 mode0 reload timer routines implemented
+* timer0 mode0 reload timer routines implemented
 * TODO timer0_modeX_run_once_and_wait -> timer0_run_once_and_wait
 * timer0 mode1 imeplemented